ian-a-beard/ian-a-beard.github.io/_posts/2024-07-06-colorado14ers.md

 </div>

 ### Quandary Peak
-On the morning of my birthday at a grizzly 4:30 AM I, as well as my parents, cousin, uncle, and my uncle's dog Tora, woke up and got ready with haste to head for the mountain in my uncle's truck.
+On the day of my birthday at 4:30 AM I, as well as my parents, cousin, uncle, and my uncle's dog Tora, woke up and got ready with haste to head for the mountain in my uncle's truck.
 Towards the end of our half hour drive to the trailhead, there was a big commotion when a deer crossed the street and collided with the front of the truck.
 The deer was no longer, and my dad and uncle got out to drag it off the road while my mom and cousin inspected the truck for damage.
 Nonetheless, we piled back into the truck for the remaining few minutes of our drive.

 After parking and double checking our gear, we started on foot towards the trail around 5:30 am (fact check).
 Once we got from the service road to the trail, it began with steep switchbacks through the woods.
 It took only a few minutes until everyone was audibly aspirating.
 Although just minutes ago I was feeling the morning chill, I already started shedding layers.